punctum-im/protocol-old/SPEC.md

 * Action - Actions taking place on the server (see the Actions section for more information).
 * Message - A single message, placed in a channel.

+Additional note: all JSON fields that use "..." as the name are intended to be comments and MUST NOT be included in final requests.

 ### Example keywords

 Note: if only one user/instance/server/action is mentioned in the example, use the full words.
 Only use these keywords for examples where multiple objects exist.